 - The Lincoln Memorial becomes a giant monster in opening to the Dallas storyline, only to be shot in the head by a giant, stone John Wilkes Booth.

-- Also he ends up hanging off of a hot-air balloon above the landmark then called the Millenium Dome (now the O2 Arena) in The World Is Not Enough.
+- In The World Is Not Enough, he ends up hanging off of a hot-air balloon above the landmark then called the Millenium Dome (now the O2 Arena).

 - The final showdown between apes and humans in Rise of the Planet of the Apes takes place on the Golden Gate Bridge.

 - Although not a national landmark, the movie Highlander had the final battle take place at the Silvercup Studios roof, with the "Silvercup" sign a local landmark.